invoke-ai/InvokeAI/docs/contributing/contribution_guides/development.md

 ## **What do I need to know to help?**

-If you are looking to help to with a code contribution, InvokeAI uses several different technologies under the hood: Python (Pydantic, FastAPI, diffusers) and Typescript (React, Redux Toolkit, ChakraUI, Mantine, Konva).
+If you are looking to help with a code contribution, InvokeAI uses several different technologies under the hood: Python (Pydantic, FastAPI, diffusers) and Typescript (React, Redux Toolkit, ChakraUI, Mantine, Konva).
 Familiarity with StableDiffusion and image generation concepts is helpful, but not essential.

 ## **Get Started**